SEEING PALESTINE: POLITICAL TOURISM

 it is impossible to legislate fucking animals out of.

-Here’s the catch: we might not make it.
-We’re hanging on by the skin of our teeth, almost there but needing another few years without mushroom clouds all over the place.
-At that point, the computers, if one may call them that, can seize us by the throats and get on with the evolution of intelligence.
+But here’s the thing: we might not make it.
+We’re hanging on by the skin of our teeth, almost there but needing another few years, or decades, without mushroom clouds all over the place.
+At that point, the computers, if one may call them so, can seize us by the throats and get on with the evolution of intelligence.

 * * * * * *